46 Of The Best Free Apps For Teachers

 Penultimate combines distraction-free, natural handwriting and sketching with the power of Evernote’s sync and search.
 Take class or meeting notes, journal your thoughts, or outline your next big idea—in the office or on the go.
 From the first stroke, Penultimate makes the experience of pen and paper more productive.

-Pushbullet is a place where your messages, photos, songs, and link can all come together and be easily accessible.
+Pushbullet is a place where your messages, photos, songs, and links can all come together and be easily accessible.

 Infinit is the easiest app for sending photos and videos to your friends; and transferring files between your phone and computer.

-Sleep Cycle monitors sleep quality, wake up during light sleep phases for less grogginess, track sleep patterns and trends, and more.
+Sleep Cycle monitors sleep quality, wakes up during light sleep phases for less grogginess, tracks sleep patterns and trends, and more.

 30:30 sets up a list of tasks, and a length of time for each of them.
 When you start the timer, it will tell you when to move on to the next task.

-Unit Converter offers you [measurement converter]for Length, weight, height, area, temperature, time, pressure, speed, force and more.
+Unit Converter offers you a measurement converter for Length, weight, height, area, temperature, time, pressure, speed, force and more.